SimonProgAI/SimonProgAI/README.md

 # Hi there 👋
 My name is Simon Lupien.
-I'm a student programmer, French teacher and professional musician.<br/>
+I'm a student programmer, French & music teacher and professional keyboardist.<br/>
-Originally from Québec, Canada.<br/>
+Currently based in Texas.
+Originally from Québec, Canada.
-Now living in Texas.<br/>

 ## 📫 How to reach me: ...
 📞954-644-0412<br/>